ZakiNata/ASOSMA/React/sections/metrics_variability_and_quality.md

 Static code analysis can only bring us so far.
 It only inspects a snapshot of the codebase and can surely bring results, showing the interplay of classes, finding [code smells](https://sourcemaking.com/refactoring/smells) or style deviations.
 The premise of the book is that code and system design changes over time, and by monitoring and analyzing exactly those changes we can discover trends previously not seen using only static analysis techniques.

 ### Hotspots
+>If many people change a file often, it hase many reasons to change.. [violating the Single Rresponsibility Principle] --Adam Tornhill

 <img src="images/react-hotspot.png" alt="Hotspots map" width="400">